Evaneos/trolamine/README.md

                     preAuthorize :
                         0 : { operation : @MethodSecurityExpressionOperations, method : hasRole, args : [ ROLE_ADMIN ] }
                     postAuthorize :
-                        0 : { operation : @MyOperations, method : hasRight, args : [ #returnObject ] }
+                        0 : { operation : @MyOperations, method : hasRight, args : [ &returnObject ] }

 In this example, the method `testMethod1` in class `TestService` has been configured to check if the authenticated user has the `'ROLE_ADMIN'` role before being invoked (to check that, the `hasRole` method of class [`MethodSecurityExpressionRoot`][10] will be called).

 If he hasn't, an [`AccessDeniedException`][11] will be thrown.
 Otherwise, the method will be invoked normally.

 After invocation, it will check if the returned object of the invoked method is accessible (by calling the `hasRight` method of the class mapped by the `MyOperations` service).
-The `#returnObject` keyword will automatically be replaced by the return object value.
+The `&returnObject` keyword will automatically be replaced by the return object value.

-Any param passed to a security operation that begins with the `#` sign will be converted to the value of the corresponding param of the secured method.
+Any param passed to a security operation that begins with the `&` sign will be converted to the value of the corresponding param of the secured method.

   [1]: https://github.com/Evaneos/pyrite